-U.S. weekly jobless claims rise; unemployment rolls smallest in 45 years
+U.S. weekly jobless claims rise; mid-Atlantic factory activity picks up

-(Reuters) - New applications for U.S. jobless benefits increased more than expected last week, but the number of Americans on unemployment rolls fell to its lowest level since 1973, pointing to diminishing labor market slack.
+WASHINGTON (Reuters) - New applications for U.S. jobless benefits increased more than expected last week, but the number of Americans on unemployment rolls fell to its lowest level since 1973, pointing to diminishing labor market slack.

+Other data on Thursday showed a pickup in factory activity in the mid-Atlantic region this month, with manufacturers saying they were asking for higher prices for their products.Tightening labor market conditions and firming inflation bolster expectations the Federal Reserve will raise interests rates next month.

-Initial claims for state unemployment benefits rose 11,000 to a seasonally adjusted 222,000 for the week ended May 12, the Labor Department said on Thursday.
+Initial claims for state unemployment benefits rose 11,000 to a seasonally adjusted 222,000 for the week ended May 12, the Labor Department said.
 Claims data for the prior week was unrevised.
 Economists polled by Reuters had forecast claims rising to 215,000 in the latest week.

 The labor market is viewed as being close to or at full employment, with the jobless rate near a 17-1/2-year low of 3.9 percent.
-The unemployment rate is within striking distance of the Federal Reserve’s forecast of 3.8 percent by the end of this year.
+The unemployment rate is within striking distance of the Fed’s forecast of 3.8 percent by the end of this year.
+The U.S. central bank raised rates in March and forecast at least two more hikes for this year.

-The Labor Department said claims for Maine and Colorado were estimated last week.
-It also said claims-taking procedures in Puerto Rico and the Virgin Islands had still not returned to normal after the territories were devastated by Hurricanes Irma and Maria last year.

 The claims data covered the survey period for the nonfarm payrolls portion of May’s employment report.